Henry Edward Williams Profile Photo

 Henry was preceded in death by parents, Charles Edward Williams and Mary Josephine Harris Lee, sisters Mary Frances Mulkey, Bobbi Ann Caldwell, Janice Delores Lee, Jaqueline “Bookie” Lee, and brothers Leroy Williams and Benjamin F. Lee; brothers-in-law Freddie Mulkey, Isaiah “Pete” Caldwell, Ernest Billings, Sr. and sister-in-law Grace Williams, cousins Dora Pittard, Paula Pittard and Jackie Cale, as well as nieces Laura A. Caldwell and Sherri D. Fain, and nephews Jerome Carter, Tony Radical and James Figgs.

-Henry is survived by his wife of 50 years, Nettie Collins Williams; his sons, William Steward (Michelle), Robbie Williams, Andre Williams (Elizabeth), and daughter, Angela Williams; his grandchildren, Dr. Caitlyne, Christian, and Ciara Steward, Sage Miller, Bailey and Kinley Williams, Aiden and Grayson Williams; his great-grandchildren, Elsie and Millie Steward, Carmen Smith, Allie Miller, and Lincoln Kyker.
+Henry is survived by his wife of 50 years, Nettie Collins Williams; his sons, William Steward (Michelle), Robbie Williams, Andre Williams (Elizabeth); his grandchildren, Dr. Caitlyne, Christian, and Ciara Steward, Sage Miller, Bailey and Kinley Williams, Aiden and Grayson Williams; his great-grandchildren, Elsie and Millie Steward, Carmen Smith, Allie Miller, and Lincoln Kyker.

 Farrar Funeral Home - Jefferson City